aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-messages-in-a-pst-file/_index.md

 The following code snippet shows you how to move items such as messages and folders from a source folder to another folder in the same PST file.

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-MoveItemsToOtherFolders-MoveItemsToOtherFolders.py" >}}

-## **Updating Message Properties in a PST File**
+### **Update Message Properties**

-It's sometimes required to update certain properties of messages such as changing the subject, marking message importance and similarly others.
-Updating a message in a PST file, with such changes in the message properties, can be achieved using the FolderInfo.change_messages method.
-This article shows how to update messages in bulk in a PST file for changes in the properties.
-The following code snippet shows you how to update properties of messages in bulk mode for multiple messages in a PST file.
+It's sometimes required to modify certain properties of messages such as changing the subject, marking message importance and more.
+Updating these properties within a PST file can be achieved by using the [FolderInfo.change_messages](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/folderinfo/#methods) method provided by Aspose.Email for Python.
+This article showcases the process of bulk updating message properties, allowing for automated adjustments across multiple messages within a PST file.
+Below there is a code snippet illustrating how to perform bulk updates on various message properties.

 ```py
 from aspose.email.storage.pst import PersonalStorage, PersonalStorageQueryBuilder